 - Resources to support your knowledge on nature connection and outdoor experiences.

-You will have the opportunity to ask our experienced trainers individual questions while joining with other people in a similar situation.
+You will be able to ask our experienced trainers individual questions while joining with other people in a similar situation.

 Time in Nature Dementia Skills Sessions are FREE to attend but booking is essential.
 Book your session below.
 Due to high demand we have a limit of 2 or 3 spaces per project/organisation.